ADT offers a range of medical alert systems that accommodates most users and lifestyles.

 ADT Health keeps it pretty simple with extra products and services.
 Their short a la carte menu includes the following items.

 Automatic fall detection costs an additional $10 per month with the Plus and On-The-Go systems, which falls right in line with competitors.
 You can access this feature using a separate pendant.
 The fall detection pendant is designed to automatically signal for help even when you can't move or speak.
 During testing, I dropped the pendant in my living room to simulate a fall.
 I waited about 20 seconds before the Fall Detection pendant picked up the movement and alerted ADT Health's emergency response center.
 There's no guarantee that fall detection will identify 100 percent of falls, so it is recommended that you press the help button if you're able to.

 Lockboxes ensure that emergency medical services (EMS) can enter your home safely without damaging your door by keeping a spare door key accessible.
 ADT Health's lockboxes are rust-free and have a lifetime warranty.
 All you have to do is set a personal combination and notify the ADT Health team so they can register the lockbox on your account.
-A lockbox is provided free of charge if you order online.
-Otherwise, the cost is $29.99.
+Each lockbox costs $29.99.
+If you pay quarterly or annually, a free lockbox is included with your purchase.

 For $5 per month plus a one-time $14.99 equipment charge, you can purchase an extra help button.
 This extra for at-home systems is most valuable for couples or households with more than one older adult.
 It's not quite a two-for-one deal, but pretty close.
 You can order the help button with either a lanyard or a black or white wristband.